youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/6/event.md

 *   `kSbEventTypeOnScreenKeyboardShown`

     The platform has shown the on screen keyboard.
-This event is triggered by the system or by the OnScreenKeyboard's show method in javascript.
-The event has int data representing the ticket for looking up a promise reference stored by the on screen keyboard.
-Javascript-triggered events have tickets passed in via SbWindowShowOnScreenKeyboard.
-System-triggered events have ticket value kSbEventOnScreenKeyboardInvalidTicket.
+This event is triggered by the system or by the application's OnScreenKeyboard show method.
+The event has int data representing a ticket.
+The ticket is used by the application to mark individual calls to the show method as successfully completed.
+Events triggered by the application have tickets passed in via SbWindowShowOnScreenKeyboard.
+System-triggered events have ticket value
+    kSbEventOnScreenKeyboardInvalidTicket.
 *   `kSbEventTypeOnScreenKeyboardHidden`

     The platform has hidden the on screen keyboard.
-This event is triggered by the system or by the OnScreenKeyboard's hide method in javascript.
-The event has int data representing the ticket for looking up a promise reference stored by the on screen keyboard.
-Javascript-triggered events have tickets passed in via SbWindowHideOnScreenKeyboard.
-System-triggered events have ticket value kSbEventOnScreenKeyboardInvalidTicket.
+This event is triggered by the system or by the application's OnScreenKeyboard hide method.
+The event has int data representing a ticket.
+The ticket is used by the application to mark individual calls to the hide method as successfully completed.
+Events triggered by the application have tickets passed in via SbWindowHideOnScreenKeyboard.
+System-triggered events have ticket value
+    kSbEventOnScreenKeyboardInvalidTicket.
+*   `kSbEventTypeOnScreenKeyboardFocused`

+    The platform has focused the on screen keyboard.
+This event is triggered by the system or by the application's OnScreenKeyboard focus method.
+The event has int data representing a ticket.
+The ticket is used by the application to mark individual calls to the focus method as successfully completed.
+Events triggered by the application have tickets passed in via SbWindowFocusOnScreenKeyboard.
+System-triggered events have ticket value
+    kSbEventOnScreenKeyboardInvalidTicket.
+*   `kSbEventTypeOnScreenKeyboardBlurred`

+    The platform has blurred the on screen keyboard.
+This event is triggered by the system or by the application's OnScreenKeyboard blur method.
+The event has int data representing a ticket.
+The ticket is used by the application to mark individual calls to the blur method as successfully completed.
+Events triggered by the application have tickets passed in via SbWindowBlurOnScreenKeyboard.
+System-triggered events have ticket value
+    kSbEventOnScreenKeyboardInvalidTicket.
+*   `kSbEventTypeAccessibilityCaptionSettingsChanged`

+    One or more of the fields returned by SbAccessibilityGetCaptionSettings has changed.

 ## Typedefs ##